erikssource/jdbidemo/article/springbootandjdbi.md

 data, and map that data into objects.
 JDBCTemplate can cut out a lot of boilerplate but it still means a lot of work.

-Awhile ago, I worked on a project with a data access tool that struck a balance that kept the developers in charge of how the Spring application interacted with the project's relational databases, but still took care of a lot of the details.
+A while ago, I worked on a project with a data access tool that struck a balance that kept the developers in charge of how the Spring application interacted with the project's relational databases, but still took care of a lot of the details.
 That tool was JDBI.